-The oil cooler is a brazed plate heat exchanger designed to transfer 3.5 kW of heat from the oil to the suction side of the system.
+The oil cooler is a brazed plate heat exchanger located near the oil filter.
+It is designed to transfer approximately 3.5 kW of heat from the oil to the suction side of the system.
 Subcooled liquid is the cooling source.
 The oil cooler is required on units running at high condensing or low suction temperatures.
 The high discharge temperatures in these applications increase oil temperatures above the recommended limits for adequate lubrication and reduce the viscosity of the oil.

-Typical Operating map
+RTHF - RTWF Operating map